SuriyaThiru68/SuriyaThiru68/readme.md

 <tr>
 <td width="50%">

-### Image Forgery & Deepfake Detection

-AI-powered image verification system using Deep Learning and Computer Vision.
+### Movie Discovery Platform

+A dynamic movie showcase website built using HTML, CSS, and JavaScript.
+This project aims to provide users with an engaging platform to explore and discover movies

 **Stack**
-- Python
-- OpenCV
-- CNN
-- TensorFlow
 - React.js
+- Node.js
+- MongoDB
+- AI Integration

 </td>

 <td width="50%">